FabricMC/fabric/CONTRIBUTING.md

 - Events should use dedicated callback interfaces.
     - Callback interfaces should be `@FunctionalInterface`s.
     - Callback methods should be uniquely named such that a handler can implement multiple at once.
         - Avoid words that are already clear from the parameters.
 For example, prefer `onStartTick(MinecraftServer)` over `onStartServerTick(MinecraftServer)`.
-The interface should still be named `StartServerTick`.
+The interface should still be named `StartServerTick` if "server" is not already implied by the containing class.
     - Callback signatures should use the most specific type, if appropriate.
 E.g. `WorldChunk` over `Chunk`.
     - Callback signatures should pass context that the listener might be expected to use, without excess.
 For example:
         - Events involving a `MinecraftServer` directly should consider passing a `MinecraftServer` parameter.